qiushiyan/qiushiyan.dev/content/notes/web-performance/index.md

 - `loading="lazy"` - defers loading until near viewport, **don’t** do this for images that are in the initial viewport.

-- `loading="auto"` - lets browser decide

-Note that `fetchpriority` determines HOW URGENTLY the browser should download the resource once it starts loading.
+Compared to `loading`, `fetchpriority` determines HOW URGENTLY the browser should download the resource once it starts loading.

 ``` html
 <!-- The high priority only takes effect AFTER the lazy loading threshold is met -->